xuerin/easyalgorithmictrading/README.md

 Python code for implementing statistical tests that identify price series that possess trending, mean-reverting, or geometric Brownian motion (GBM)/random walk behavior.
 Interpretation of the tests are quotes from *Successful Algorithmic Trading* by Michael L. Halls-Moore, except for everything in the Cointegrated Augmented Dickey-Fuller Test.
 The two stocks he used were delisted and the new stocks I picked look very cointegrable on the graphs but they actually fail the test at the 5% confidence level.
 I DON'T KNOW WHAT'S GOING ON THEY ARE JUST NOT COINTEGRATING AND I CAN'T INTERPRET THE RESULTS

-[]refactor hurst and adf, main blocks
+- [ ]refactor hurst and adf, main blocks
-[]floating point numbers cadf print statement
+- [ ]floating point numbers cadf print statement
-[]fix cadf so the two stocks are actualy cointegarble and i can reject null
+- [ ]fix cadf so the two stocks are actualy cointegarble and i can reject null
+- [ ]write docstring and comment on all code looks explainable

 ---